lemnis/caniemail/_features/html-a_element.md

   "test_results_url": "https://a11ysupport.io/tech/html/a_element",
   "test_url": "https://a11ysupport.io/tech/html/a_element",
   "notes_by_num": {
-    "1": "HTML links example 6 - A placeholder link by itself: partial support because HTML5 does not call these anchors.", "2": "HTML links example 7 - A placeholder link in a paragraph: partial support because HTML5 does not call these anchors.", "3": "HTML links example 8 - A placeholder link that wraps many elements: partial support because HTML5 does not call these anchors.", "4": "HTML links example 6 - A placeholder link by itself: The text role was conveyed along with the readonly state.
-No semantics should be conveyed.", "5": "HTML links example 7 - A placeholder link in a paragraph: The text role was conveyed along with the readonly state.
-No semantics should be conveyed.", "6": "HTML links example 8 - A placeholder link that wraps many elements: The text role was conveyed along with the readonly state.
-No semantics should be conveyed.", "7": "HTML links example 6 - A placeholder link by itself: Partial support because the element is not \"clickable\"" },
+    "1": "Didn't convey the link role; OR MUST convey as a placeholder link", "2": "HTML links example 6 - A placeholder link by itself: partial support because HTML5 does not call these anchors.", "3": "HTML links example 7 - A placeholder link in a paragraph: partial support because HTML5 does not call these anchors.", "4": "HTML links example 8 - A placeholder link that wraps many elements: partial support because HTML5 does not call these anchors.", "5": "HTML links example 6 - A placeholder link by itself: The text role was conveyed along with the readonly state.
+No semantics should be conveyed.", "6": "HTML links example 7 - A placeholder link in a paragraph: The text role was conveyed along with the readonly state.
+No semantics should be conveyed.", "7": "HTML links example 8 - A placeholder link that wraps many elements: The text role was conveyed along with the readonly state.
+No semantics should be conveyed.", "8": "HTML links example 6 - A placeholder link by itself: Partial support because the element is not \"clickable\"", "9": "Didn't convey its name"
+  },
   "stats": {
     "dragon_win": {
       "chrome": {
-        "75": "a"
+        "75": "a #1"
       }
     },
     "jaws": {
       "chrome": {
-        "75": "a #1 #2 #3"
+        "75": "a #2 #3 #4"
       },
       "ie": {
-        "11": "a #1 #2 #3"
+        "11": "a #2 #3 #4"
       },
       "firefox": {
-        "68": "a #1 #2 #3"
+        "68": "a #2 #3 #4"
       }
     },
     "narrator": {
       "edge": {
-        "44": "a #4 #5 #6"
+        "44": "a #5 #6 #7"
       }
     },
     "nvda": {